 Launched in 2015 Wide Open Road Art is a contemporary art space in Castlemaine, Victoria.
 WORA provides a context for experimental works that engage with a broader political, aesthetic, social and/or material discourse.
 We aim to show works that extend such debates.
 WORA consists of three large glass cabinets on an external wall.
-We aim to show works that utilise the dimensions of the space and the possibilities for interaction between the art/artist and the public.
+We will show works that utilise the dimensions of the space and consider the possibilities for interaction between the art/artist and the public.

 Key curatorial concepts driving WORA are: